 Any leftover soup can be stored in an airtight container in the fridge for up to 3 days.
-I have also frozen it in single serve sizes.
-If I know there is going to be leftovers to be refrigerated or frozen, I don’t put the tortillas in until I have packaged a few servings.
+I have also frozen it in single-serve sizes.
+If I know there are going to be leftovers to be refrigerated or frozen, I don’t put the tortillas in until I have packaged a few servings.
 It is better to add the tortilla strips when reheating.

 - Slow Cooker

 - 2 cups leftover taco meat